patternizer/glosat-short-segments/README.md

 ## Contents

-* `lut-extract-short-segment-stations.py` - python code for plotting a single sparkline instance
+* `lut-extract-short-segment-stations.py` - python code for extracting stations per continent for the short-segment analysis
+* `short-segment-analysis-station.py` - python code to perform short-segment analysis at the station level
+* `short-segment-analysis-africa.py` - python code to perform short-segment analysis for all current GloSAT.p03 African stations and compare with the background 20CRv3 ensemble average
-* `short-segment-analysis.py` - python code wrapper to generate a timeseries instance and plot with sparkline.py
+* `short-segment-analysis-arctic.py` - python code to perform short-segment analysis for all current GloSAT.p03 Arctic stations and compare with the background 20CRv3 ensemble average

 The first step is to clone the latest glosat-short-segments code and step into the check out directory: